DV

 Strategy & risk

-DGRO tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while VTV tracks CRSP US Large Cap Value Index using an index strategy.
-Beta is 0.72 for DGRO and 0.74 for VTV, indicating DGRO is less volatile relative to the market.
+DGRO tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while VTV tracks CRSP US Large Cap Value Index with an index approach.
+Beta is 0.7 for DGRO and 0.72 for VTV, indicating DGRO is less volatile relative to the market.

 Fund details